ezsystems/commerce-documentation/docs/guide/product_description/catalog_and_search.md

 ### Variant product

-silver.eShop supports variants with 1 or 2 levels.
+eZ Commerce supports variants with 1 or 2 levels.
-The user can choose a first attibute, the shop will then narrow down the options for the second level.
+The user can choose a first attribute, the shop will then narrow down the options for the second level.

 ![Product detail](img/product_detail.png)